answered. more? contact me!

 why hire an architect?

-Even if you’re sure you know what you want, it is often a good idea to have an architect help you navigate the journey.
-Here are five top reasons why:
+Even if you're sure you know what you want, it is often a good idea to have an architect help you navigate the journey.
+Here are some key reasons why:

 how much does it cost to use an architect?

 The cost of architectural services ranges anywhere between 3-15% of the total cost of construction, depending on the architect, the type of project, and the scope of services provided.
 Architects charge for their services in one of three ways: flat fee, hourly billing, and hourly billing with a cap at a specified percent of total construction cost.

 In my experience, billing hourly is usually fair both to me and my clients, although I am open to other arrangements.
 My monthly invoices provide detailed accounting of time spent.
 My fees for a full service project typically range between 3% and 6% of the total cost of construction and I am happy to give you an estimate of the total design fees for your project as part of my proposal.

 what is the process for working with an architect?

 I offer an initial complimentary consultation to discuss your project and budget, and to offer insights I have on your goals and expectations.
 I then prepare a proposal for design services that outlines the goals we have discussed, the steps I envision for achieving these goals, and my fees.
 Should you choose to work with me, here's what you can expect.

 1. DOCUMENTATION (5-10%)

 I start out by evaluating existing conditions.
 This is really important.
 For additions and alterations to existing buildings, I measure, draw and photograph the structure and spend time understanding the site's opportunities and challenges.
 For new buildings, I study the site to understand access, solar orientation, grade, and the location of significant site features.
 You will have been thinking about your project long before I become involved, so I'll ask you to join me - whether walking the site or holding the other end of my tape measure - so we can discuss your desires and concerns.